plotly/plotly.py/doc/python/sunburst-charts.md

 ### Controlling text fontsize with uniformtext

 If you want all the text labels to have the same size, you can use the `uniformtext` layout parameter.
 The `minsize` attribute sets the font size, and the `mode` attribute sets what happens for labels which cannot fit with the desired fontsize: either `hide` them or `show` them with overflow.

+*Note: animated transitions are currently not implemented when `uniformtext` is used.*

 ```python
 import plotly.graph_objects as go